nottohave/Art-Gallery-Website/README.md

 # Frontend Mentor - Art gallery website solution

 This is a solution to the [Art gallery website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/art-gallery-website-yVdrZlxyA).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents